ajeetraina/labspace-cagent/.labspace/05-sharing-agents.md

 ## Step 5: Sharing Agents with Docker Registry

-By now you should have a couple of agents, and maybe one that already does something useful.
+By now, you should have a couple of agents, and maybe one that already does something useful.
 Wouldn't it be nice if we could share agents with others?

 Sharing agents with cagent is extremely simple - you can push and pull agents to any OCI registry.